-- 1. Follow the procedure in Before working inside your computer.

-- 2. Remove the base cover.
+- 1. Follow the procedure in Before working inside your computer. - 2.
+Remove the base cover.

-- 3. Remove the battery.

 The following image indicates the location of the I/O board and provides a visual representation of the removal procedure.

 - 1. Remove the three screws (M2x4) that secure the I/O board to the palm-rest and keyboard assembly. - 2.
 Lift the I/O board off the palm-rest and keyboard assembly.